HB Mines Tailings Facility

-The RDCK is taking steps move the Facility to passive closure by eliminating ponded water behind the dam, by increasing dam stability, and containing the tailings to prevent transport.
-Steps include:
+The RDCK took steps to move the Facility to passive closure by eliminating ponded water behind the dam, by increasing dam stability, and containing the tailings to prevent transport.
+Steps included:

 - Developing a new spillway and eliminating the pond behind the dam.